 I completed Master Gardener training over 20 years ago now.
 I decided to repeat the training.
 I was a certified Advanced Master Gardener, but I let my certification expire a few years ago.
 I’m excited to learn new gardening tips and tricks that I’ll share with you too.

 My favorite thing about Master Gardener training is meeting local gardeners.
 It’s always fun to share new plants and seeds with friends that are excited about gardening as you.

 3. Deep Dive Into the Cyanotype Process

 This year I made cyanotypes for the first time and I’m in love with the process.
 For me, it’s the perfect blend of gardens and art.
 I want to take my time this year to learn more about the process and practice creating one-of-a-kind projects to share with friends and family.

 4. Plant a Woodland Garden

 Last year we laid two new garden paths.
 You can read about the process here.
 The second path created the perfect space for a Woodland garden.
 I want to learn how to blend Woodland plants, bulbs, and shrubs to create a natural-looking space.
 I’m psyched to start this project soon.

 Do you have any special garden projects planned this year?
 I’d love to hear about them.
 Just leave a comment below.
-And if you’d like to receive my weekly newsletter where I share tips, tricks, and inspiration to help Home gardeners build beautiful gardens, you can sign up below.
-Happy Gardening friend!
+And if you’d like to receive my newsletter where I share tips, tricks, and inspiration to help Home gardeners build beautiful gardens, you can sign up below.
+Happy gardening!